thebenkogan/DBMS/README.md

 The top level class of our code is [Interpreter.java](./src/main/java/com/dbms/Interpreter.java)

+### Index Scan Operator Logic

+Our index scan operator takes an index along with a lowkey and a highkey, and uses the [TreeDeserializer.java](./src/main/java/com/dbms/index/TreeDeserializer.java) to scan the index for keys in the inclusive range [lowkey, highkey].
+Both of the bounds could be null, which means we will perform a scan to the end of the key range.

+##### Setting the Lowkey and Highkey
+The lowkey and highkey are set in the [PhysicalPlanBuilder.java](./src/main/java/com/dbms/visitors/PhysicalPlanBuilder.java) when we visit a logical select operator and visit the corresponding WHERE expression with the [IndexExpressionVisitor.java](./src/main/java/com/dbms/visitors/IndexExpressionVisitor.java).
+This visitor handles each conjunct in the expression and extracts the column name and long value, if they exist.
+The visitor then updates its lowkey and highkey depending on the type of binary operator.
+Once we have visited the whole expression, the visitor will have the final lowkey and highkey exposed and ready to use in the physical plan builder.

+##### Clustered/Unclustered Index Scanning
+The [TreeDeserializer.java](./src/main/java/com/dbms/index/TreeDeserializer.java) exposes a `getNextTuple()` method that behaves differently for clustered and unclustered indexes.
+For an unclustered index, it reads the next RID in the data entry, then looks up the associated page ID and tuple ID from file.
+If the index is clustered, it instead just calls getNextTuple on the [TupleReader.java](./src/main/java/com/dbms/utils/TupleReader.java).
+This is because the underlying data file is sorted by key, so once we find the first tuple in the key range, all following tuples are already ordered in file.

+##### Root-to-leaf Tree Descent
+The [TreeDeserializer.java](./src/main/java/com/dbms/index/TreeDeserializer.java) also handles the root-to-leaf tree descent of the index.
+This process behaves the same for both clustered and unclustered indexes.
+Note that the key we are searching for may not be contained in the index, in which case we look for the first data entry with a key that is greater than the search key.

+It starts off by going to the root address specificed on the header page.
+Next, it follows an algorithm for reading index nodes and finding the next index/leaf address as follows.
+It first reads the number of keys in the node, then iterates through them and finds the smallest key that is greater than the search key.
+If the search key is null, we use the first key, and if no key is greater than the search key, we use the last key.
+Let the index of this key be i.
+Then, the next node's address is located at index i + 1.
+We read this address from the index node, then repeat the algorithm for the next node.
+We stop when the first number on the node page is a 0, which indicates that we have found a leaf node and are finished with the descent.

+The next step is to search the leaf node for the data entry with the smallest key that is greater than or equal to the search key.
+This data entry may not exist (an example is looking up 6 in the index from the handout), in which case we move to the next leaf node and use its first data entry.
+Once we find the data entry, we are ready to read its RIDs and return tuples.

+### Separating the Selection Condition

+The [IndexExpressionVisitor.java](./src/main/java/com/dbms/visitors/IndexExpressionVisitor.java) needs to determine which conjuncts can be handled with the index.
+To solve this problem, we require each conjunct to satisfy three conditions: the first is that it contains a column with the same attribute as the index, the second is that it contains a long value, and the third is that the binary operator must be one of >, <, >=, <=, or =.
+If all of these conditions are met, then we can use an index and we can update our lowkey and highkey to include the long value.
+All conjuncts that do not meet these conditions are placed in a list.
+If the physical plan builder sees that this list is nonempty, it will first join them together in an AND expression, then construct a seperate select operator with the index scan operator as a child.

 ### Operators

 The logical operators are [here](./src/main/java/com/dbms/operators/logical/), and the physical operators are [here](./src/main/java/com/dbms/operators/physical/).
 We convert from logical operators to physical operators using the [PhysicalPlanBuilder.java](./src/main/java/com/dbms/visitors/PhysicalPlanBuilder.java).